Dietl1/4D-Pyraminx/index.md

 ---
-title: My Page Title
+title: How does it work?
-nav: index page1 page2
+nav: index How-does-it-work README
 toc: true
 ---